offlinezer0/Quillan-v4.2-repo/Ace files/Ace code specialist module .md

-In modern practice, successful architectures also embrace agility and evolution.
+In modern practice, successful architectures also embrQuillan agility and evolution.
 It’s understood that requirements will change over time; therefore, architecture isn’t “set in stone” upfront but should evolve through continuous refactoring and improvement.
 Agile methodologies have influenced architecture by encouraging incremental design: start with a simple architecture that meets current needs and iteratively expand it, rather than over-engineering for hypothetical future needs.
 At the same time, teams establish an Architecture Governance process (architecture review boards, coding standards, etc.) to ensure consistency and avoid architectural drift as multiple teams contribute sei.cmu.edu sei.cmu.edu
 .
 A Carnegie Mellon SEI report pointed out that agile development (rapid iterations) and sustainable architecture must complement each other, especially in long-running projects